Here are some general guidelines for what to do and what to expect during the pre-marathon tapering period:

 THREE WEEKS BEFORE YOUR MARATHON

 - Do your last long run or long race three weeks before the marathon.
-After that, cut your mileage down to about 80% of what you were doing.
+Treat this long run as a "dress rehearsal" for your race -- wear your planned race outfit and practice your race nutrition and hydration plan.
+After that last long run, cut your mileage down to about 80% of what you were doing for that week.

 TWO WEEKS BEFORE YOUR MARATHON

 - With two weeks to go until race day, cut mileage to about 50 to 75% of what you had been doing.

 - Beginner runners who want to do a tune-up race during this time should stick to a 10K or shorter.
 More advanced runners can do a half-marathon up to two weeks before the marathon.
 Doing a tune-up race before your marathon can help you predict your marathon time.

 - You'll probably feel tempted to run longer and harder during this time, but you must resist the urge.
 You're not going to make any fitness improvements with two weeks to go before the marathon.
 Try to remember: Less is more.
 Running less reduces your risk of injury, gives you time to rest and recover, and allows your muscles to store carbohydrates in preparation for the big race.

 - Don't be surprised if you feel some new aches and pains during the tapering period.
 It's a normal part of the process, as your body repairs itself from months of training.

 - Sleep is also an important part of the tapering process.
 You don't need to sleep for excessive amounts of time, but try to get at least eight hours a night.